Knowledge base

 - Check Backup specific folders

-- Enter the absolute path of the folders to back up in the Folders to backup field; it is possible to specify multiple folders by separating each path with a comma, for example:
+- Enter the absolute path of the folders to be backed up in the Folders to backup field; it is possible to specify multiple folders by separating each path with a comma, for example:

 /root/admin/, /home/user1/, /jelastic/containers/(in this example, 3 folders have been specified)…

-Next, you need to define the frequency of backups (read more below).
+Then, define the frequency of the backups (see below).

 Back up an entire node